smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 <!-- /TOC -->

-# Hybrid Identity hands-on lab step-by-step
+# Hybrid identity hands-on lab step-by-step

 ## Abstract and learning objectives

-In this hands-on lab you will setup and configure a number of different Hybrid Identity scenarios.
+In this hands-on lab you will setup and configure a number of different hybrid identity scenarios.
 The scenarios involve an Active Directory single-domain forest named contoso.local, which in this lab environment, consists (for simplicity reasons) of a single domain controller named DC1 and a single domain member server named APP1.
 The intention is to explore Azure AD-related capabilities that allow you to integrate Active Directory with Azure Active Directory, optimize hybrid authentication and authorization, and provide secure access to on-premises resources from Internet for both organizational users and users who are members of partner organizations.

 As you step through the hands-on-lab, you will learn how to perform the following tasks: